About this article

 |

-Generate the password protected self-signed Certificates
+Generate Certificates

-- Start PowerShell as an Administrator
+- Start PowerShell as an Administrator.

 - You might need to run